 As we stated earlier, Class B motorhomes are the smallest motorhomes.
 While this may seem like a negative, it does offer several unique benefits.
 Class Bs are mobile and maneuverable.
 This means even someone unpracticed in driving a motorhome can get the hang of it even after just a few miles.

-Don’t get us wrong; class Bs are more expensive than a standard van.
+Don’t get us wrong.
+Class Bs are more expensive than a standard van.
 They are less pricey when compared to other motorhome options.
-Class Bs are cheaper at the pump, as they are lighter and can have much better fuel economy than other types of the motorhomes.
+Class Bs are cheaper at the pump, as they are lighter and can have a better fuel economy than other types of motorhomes on the road.

 Disadvantages of Class B Motorhomes